wp-plugins/ezphp/readme.txt

 == Description ==

-Evaluates PHP tags in Posts (of any kind, including Pages); and also in text widgets.
-A very lightweight plugin!

 This plugin is VERY simple, and there is only configurable option.
 You can define this PHP constant inside your `/wp-config.php` file (optional).

 	define('EZPHP_EXCLUDED_POST_TYPES', ''); // A comma-delimited list of Post Types to exclude.